 When your license is suspended, you lose all driving privileges for your commercial vehicle and will be required to apply for limited driving privileges for your personal vehicle.
 Your commercial driving privileges will be lost in every state, not just the one in which your license was issued.

 Receiving a suspension makes a negative impact on your driving history and could cost you your job, as well as the possibility of other jobs in the future.
-It’s important to understand that you can protect yourself and fight for your good driving record with the help of experienced legal experts who know trucker law and how to defend you.
+It’s important to understand that you can protect yourself and fight for your good driving record with the help of experienced an experienced CDL attorney who knows trucker law and how to defend you.
 Our team is here to protect you 24 hours a day.